-This is a distance education programme and regular attendance at the University is not required.
+This is a distance learning course and regular attendance at the University is not required.
 Course content is embodied in a series of written and online course Units with accompanying recommended reading and resource materials.
-Attendance is compulsory at two annual Residential Schools at the University of Birmingham, and students are expected to attend seminars/workshops held in the students’ region.
-The most common pattern is six seminars lasting three hours each academic year, held on Saturdays, but there may be some regional groups may negotiate a different pattern.
-Regional tutors are appointed by the University to organise regional seminars and help in course assessment.
+Attendance is compulsory at one annual study week per year (two in total for the duration of the PGDip) at the University of Birmingham, and you will be expected to attend seminars/workshops held online.
+The most common pattern is six seminars lasting three hours each academic year.
+The days and times of the on-line seminars are negotiable with the tutor group practitioner tutors are appointed by the University to organise online seminars and support students throughout their course.

-The Residential Schools provide opportunities for demonstrations and practice in the use of materials and equipment, lectures, discussions and tutorials.
+The study week provide opportunities for demonstrations and practice in the use of materials and equipment, lectures, discussions and tutorials.

 Support for all Students

-A further level of student support is offered via the programme’s elearning web pages, and students need to have access to the internet.
-Students must also have regular access to e-mail throughout the course.
+A further level of support is offered via the University’s Virtual Learning Environment (Canvas pages), and you will need to have access to the internet.
+You must also have regular access to your University e-mail throughout the course.

 The Role of the Education Authority/School

-The employing authority/school in which the student is located needs to:
+The employing authority/school in which you are located needs to:

-Release the candidate from teaching duties for at least half a day per week for work related to the Programme of Study and for the seventeen days practical placement during year 1.
+- Release you from teaching duties for at least half a day per week for work related to the Programme of Study and for the twenty days practical placement during year 1.

-Note that as the regional seminars, the visits programme and teaching placements may involve considerable travelling for the student, and authorities might wish to cost such travelling into their estimates for the total cost of the course.
+- Note that as the visits and teaching placements may involve considerable travelling, and authorities might wish to cost such travelling into their estimates for the total cost of the course.

 Assessment is organised on a modular basis.
-Each of the four taught modules has an assessed written assignment.
-The teaching and learning module is examined by an assignment, plus a portfolio comprising an activities file, a log of observations and visits, and evidence of successful completion of a practical test of audiology skills.
+Each of the taught modules has an assessed written assignment.
+The teaching and learning module is examined by an assignment, plus a portfolio comprising an activities file, a log of observations and visits, and evidence of successful completion of an audiology log.

-The assessed teaching module requires pass grades on the practical teaching and the teaching files, as well as a pass grade on a 2000 word assignment, evidence of INSET work, and evidence of signing competence equivalent to CACDP/Signature Stage 1 (or SLA 1 for students from Ireland).
+The assessed teaching module requires pass grades on the practical teaching and the teaching files, as well as a pass grade on a 2,000 word assignment, , and evidence of signing competence equivalent to Signature Stage 1 (or SLA 1 for students from Ireland).

 An integral part of the programme is the school-based work.
 All students are required to complete in their own time a programme of visits to educational establishments for deaf pupils, and clinics concerned with diagnosis of hearing impairment and prescription of hearing aids.
 The log of these visits and observations is assessed as part of the Teaching and Learning in Deaf Education module.

-Students taking the Assessed Teaching Placement module are required to complete two periods of assessed teaching totalling approximately 40 days of teaching over the two years of the course.
+Those taking the Assessed Teaching Placement module will be required to complete two periods of assessed teaching totalling approximately 40 days of teaching over the two years of the course.
 For those working as teachers of the deaf the second of these placements will normally be in their own place of work.
-Students must be prepared to undertake some travelling in order to fulfil the requirements of this element of the programme.
+You must be prepared to undertake some travelling in order to fulfil the requirements of this element of the programme.

 Release for Observations/Visits/Private Study